Inflammatory Bowel Disease Fellowship

 Qualified graduates of gastroenterology fellowship training are eligible to apply for the one year fellowship.
 The fellow will be allotted 12 months for specialized training in IBD.
 During that time, the fellow will be expected to develop clinical expertise in the care of patients with IBD, develop a clinical research project under the guidance of a faculty mentor, and to attend educational conferences within and outside the University of Maryland, Baltimore (UMB).

 The IBD fellow will also develop presentation skills to facilitate a transition to faculty.
-During the course of the year, he/she will present twice at the GI clinical care conference, once at Journal Club, once at research conference, and once at GI Grand Rounds.
+During the course of the year, the fellow will present twice at the GI clinical care conference, once at Journal Club, once at research conference, and once at GI Grand Rounds.
 Also, to provide further education outside of UMB, the fellow will attend DDW, ACG, Advances in IBD as well as selected conferences as needed.

-Dr. Raymond Cross and IBD Program faculty will help the fellow identify one or two clinical research projects for the one year fellowship.
+Dr. Seema Patil and IBD Program faculty will help the fellow identify one or two clinical research projects for the one year fellowship.
 The topic will be determined at the beginning of training but could focus on a number of areas of expertise within the UMB IBD program including but not limited to telemedicine, disparities, chromoendoscopy, women's health, optimal treatment of perianal disease, or outcomes research.
 It is expected that the fellow would submit two research projects for presentation at annual meetings; these abstracts should result in submission of a full manuscript for publication.
 Alternatively, the fellow could chose to work on other activities such as development of a book chapter highlighting a specific element of IBD patient care or submission of several case reports or case series.

 Interested applicants must be graduates of an accredited gastroenterology and hepatology fellowship at the time the advanced fellowship will start.
 Applicants will be interviewed by IBD program faculty.
 IBD program faculty will conduct a selection meeting to discuss the merits of each candidate.
 A single candidate will be selected each year.